Mansfield delighted to host prestigious Tour of Britain stage finale once again

-Mansfield will once again host the stage finale of the Nottinghamshire leg of the Tour of Britian
+Mansfield will once again host the stage finale of the Nottinghamshire leg of the Tour of Britain

 Mansfield Civic Centre will once again host the prestigious finale of the Nottinghamshire leg of the Tour of Britain cycle race in September.